Sophie Willan: Television

-Willan is the narrator of Channel 4’s The Circle and joined the cast of Still Open All Hours (BBC One) and Click & Collect (BBC One).
-She portrayed Carol in Series 4 of sketch show Class Dismissed (CBBC) and has performed comedy on Live from The Comedy Store (Comedy Central), As Yet Untitled (Dave) and The Last Leg Correspondents (C4).
+Willan was the narrator of Channel 4'’s The Circle and was cast in BBC One's Still Open All Hours, She portrayed Carol in series 4 of CBBC's sketch show Class Dismissed and has performed comedy in Live from the Comedy Store for (Comedy Central), in As Yet Untitled for Dave and in The Last Leg Correspondents for Channel 4.

-She has also been nominated as a Chortle Best Newcomer, honoured on the BBC New Talent Hot List and became the first recipient of the BBC’s Caroline Aherne Comedy Bursary.
-She was a South Bank Sky Arts Award Best Breakthrough Nominee in 2018.
+She has been nominated as a Chortle Best Newcomer, honoured on the BBC New Talent Hot List and became the first recipient of the BBC's Caroline Aherne Comedy Bursary.
+She was a nominee for South Bank Sky Arts Award for Best Breakthrough in 2018.

+She played the character Jessie in the TV Christmas film Click & Collect (2018) which also starred Stephen Merchant.

-In 2020, following the success of the pilot episode, Willan's sitcom Alma's Not Normal, which she wrote and stars in as the title character Alma Nuthall, was commissioned for a full series by BBC Two and broadcast in 2021.
-The Times said, ‘Willan's writing is skilled and clearly very personal...uplifting and strangely enchanting’.
-A second series of the show was commissioned in 2022, which premiered on 7 October 2024.
+In 2020, following the success of the pilot episode of her sitcom Alma's Not Normal, which she wrote and starred in, as the title character Alma Nuthall, it was commissioned for a full series by BBC Two and broadcast in 2021.
+The Times said, "Willan's writing is skilled and clearly very personal... uplifting and strangely enchanting."
+A second series of the show was commissioned in 2022 and premiered on 7 October 2024.

-In 2023, Willan appeared as Maeve in the second series of BBC One prison drama Time.
+In 2023 Willan appeared as Maeve in the second series of the BBC One prison drama Time.

 Willan appeared as a contestant on the seventeenth series of the Channel 4 show Taskmaster which launched in March 2024.
 Previewing the first episode, The Guardians Phil Harrison commented that "Already, Willan looks like a potential all-timer contestant".
 She also appeared in Ludwig in 2024 as Holly Pinder.
 Since 2024, Willan has been a guest captain on Never Mind the Buzzcocks.
 In September 2025, Willan was announced as a guest judge on the seventh series of RuPaul's Drag Race UK.
+She took over from Sara Pascoe as host of BBC's The Great British Sewing Bee, starting with the Christmas Celebrity Special in December 2025.

+In February and March 2026, Willan portrayed Bev in the BBC Two sitcom Small Prophets.